Chasing Mindy by Carla De Guzman

 But things start to look a little different under the Paris lights, and what felt like hate feels a lot closer to love.

-Huge thanks to my friends from Fierce Reads for sending me a review copy of this title in exchange for an honest review.
+Huge thanks to Carla De Guzman for sending me a digital review copy of this title in exchange for an honest review.
 This did not, in any way, affect my overall opinion of the book and/or the story.

 When I first heard about Carla De Guzman’s newest book, Chasing Mindy, I heard that it was going to feature a Filipino family dynamic, a love interest who works at a bookshop, and a romance that’s mostly set in Paris… If you know anything about me at all, then you’d know that these aspects happen to be some of my most favorite ones for contemporary novels and so I immediately had to feature it here on BFR!
 And today, I’m extremely proud to be sharing with you my thoughts on this well-written #romanceclass book.

 In Chasing Mindy, author Carla de Guzman, introduces the Caprases to her readers, giving them a glimpse as to how it is to be a part of a Filipino family.
 I love how every scene where all the Capras children were present entailed so much mischief and enjoyment, not just for the characters, but also for the readers too.
 I find that most, if not all of these scenes ended up becoming some of my most favorite ones and they will for sure stay with me long after I finish this novella.
 Certain scenes will hold special places in my heart, specifically those scenes that happened post-Paris. *grins*